WHAT SHOULD YOU CHARGE FOR TEACHING GUITAR LESSONS?

 OK, SO WHAT SHOULD YOU CHARGE?

 My opinion is that professional guitar teachers in Seattle should be somewhere between $80-$150/hour.
-Get lots of other opinions, really think hard about your value, and think of how your students will see your value.
+The reality is that there are teachers charging more and less than these amounts.
+Gather information, think hard about your value, and think of how your students will see your value.